min2ha/ukwa-site/content/target/37286/index.en.md

   "subject": "EU Referendum"
 }

-# BBC News: Mark Easton asks undecided voters what will sway them in the EU referendum

 Mark Easton interviews undecided voters in Lichfield, Staffordshire about what would sway them to vote in or out (video).